This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor. Ready in 20 minutes and perfect for meal prep!

 Jump to:

-This vegan tofu bowl is everything I love about grain bowls.
-It’s sweet, spicy, creamy, crunchy — and packed with plant-based protein.
+This vegan tofu bowl is everything I love about bowls.
+It’s sweet, spicy, creamy, crunchy, and packed with plant-based protein.

-Whether you need a quick weeknight dinner or something for meal prep, this bowl’s got you.
+Whether you need a quick weeknight dinner or something for easy vegan meal prep, this bowl doesn't disappoint.

 It’s simple, bold, and hard to stop eating once you dig in.
-I love this bowl with a spicy sauce, but choose what sounds good to you!
+I love this bowl with a spicy sauce, much like my nacho bowl recipe, but choose what sounds good to you!

 Why This Recipe Works